 In Denmark, most patients with LBP seek care from general practitioners (GPs), PTs and chiropractors (DCs).
-All are subject to the Danish clinical practice guidelines for non-surgical management of LBP and lumbar radiculopathy, recommending patient education, supervised exercise, and manual therapy, and discouraging pharmacological treatment and routine use of diagnostic imaging and acupuncture (13).
-These recommendations are largely concordant with international clinical practice guidelines, although there is some variation regarding pharmacological treatment (14).
+All are subject to the Danish clinical practice guidelines for non-surgical management of LBP and lumbar radiculopathy, recommending patient education, supervised exercise and manual therapy, and discouraging pharmacological treatment and routine use of diagnostic imaging and acupuncture.13 These recommendations are largely concordant with international clinical practice guidelines, although there is some variation regarding pharmacological treatment.14

-In many clinical practice guidelines (Danish and international), recommendations are based on interventions compared to usual care (14).
-However, with the numerous potential combinations of care, the composition of usual care for LBP is often not well conceptualised or universally defined (15).
-Further, recommended elements of care may be combined with non-recommended elements.
-A Canadian study of a chiropractic teaching clinic showed that most treatment plans for LBP patients included guideline-concordant care (eg patient education, exercise, and spinal manipulation/mobilisation) but also often non-recommended care like manual therapy as mono-therapy (16).
-This mono-disciplinary example indicates that both recommended and non-recommended elements of care may be provided concomitantly.
-Still, it does not provide insights into the most frequent combinations of care offered to patients with LBP or whether the findings are generalisable to other primary health care provider groups that care for LBP patients.
+In many clinical practice guidelines (Danish and international), recommendations are based on interventions compared with usual care.14 However, with the numerous potential combinations of care, the composition of usual care for LBP is often not well conceptualised or universally defined.15 Further, recommended elements of care may be combined with non-recommended elements.
+A Canadian study of a chiropractic teaching clinic showed that most treatment plans for LBP patients included guideline-concordant care (eg, patient education, exercise and spinal manipulation/mobilisation) but also often non-recommended care like manual therapy as monotherapy.16 This monodisciplinary example indicates that both recommended and non-recommended elements of care may be provided concomitantly.
+Still, it does not provide insights into the most frequent combinations of care offered to patients with LBP or whether the findings are generalisable to other primary healthcare provider groups that care for LBP patients.